 Someone once said that you MUST have an antenna to receive any radio reception at all, and they were correct!
 The least expensive radios ONLY have built-in antennas, with no provision for connecting an external antenna.
 With better radios, you have a choice.

 Built-in antennas: Even the lowliest radio has some sort of antenna… typically built-in, with typically poor performance.
 Most clock/table radios use the power cord as an antenna.
 A "walkman" or iPod with an FM radio uses the headphone cord as the antenna!
 Except in strong signal areas (nearby a transmitter) none of these perform all that well.
 Signals they receive are usually variable; for example, when you walk around the room, the signal strength will change (usually for the worse!)
-Here's a photo of a radio with a built-in antenna:

 We Recommend: If your radio has a built-in antenna, and you are nearly satisfied with its performance, try moving the AC power cord around.
 It may work slightly better draped over the dresser, instead of lying on the floor.